sheetdb/slate/source/includes/_restful_api.md

 `POST https://sheetdb.io/api/v1/58f61be4dda40`

 Create rows in document.
 Your request should contain `data` parameter - it should be an array of rows.
 Keys inside the object should be a column names (see <a href="#get-keys"># GET - keys</a>) and values will be values inside a spreadsheet.
 Rows will be added at the end of spreadsheet.
-If you want to add a single row, simply send an array with one item `{data: [{"id":5,"name":"Frank"}]})`.
+If you want to add a single row, simply send an array with one item `{"data": [{"id":5,"name":"Frank"}]})`.

 You can use value `INCREMENT` (upper case).
 SheetDB will look for the biggest number in the given column and increase by 1.